Karyaustuncelik/DSA_210_TermProject/README.md

 - My daily calorie intake, including protein, carbs, and fat
 - How much time I spend exercising (mainly gym and walking)
 - My weight every morning
-- And recently, also things like sleep hours, water intake, step count, and total minutes of movement or activity
+- And recently, also things like sleep hours,water intake, step count, and total minutes of movement or activity

 The more consistent I am with tracking, the more accurate the insights I can get — so I try not to skip days.